aldavigdis/connector-for-dk/readme.txt

 == Screenshots ==

 1. The admin interface for the plugin is located under the WooCommerce section in the sidebar and generally stays out of sight otherwise.
-2. You can set and synchronise prices, sale prices and sale dates between DK and WooCommerce with the plugin, directly from the WooCommerce product editor.
+2. You can set and synchronise stock status, prices, sale prices and sale dates between DK and WooCommerce on a per-product basis with the plugin, directly from the WooCommerce product editor.
-3. The plugin also supports reading stock status from DK and displaying it in your WooCommerce shop.
+3. The Product Variation Editor has been adapted to support and facilitate DK product variations.
+4. The Order edtor has been adapted to DK, with support for entering the customer's kennitala, if the customer requests to have it on their invoice and the manual creation of invoices.

 == Changelog ==